 We were specific about to include in our baseball campaign and carefully evaluated each part.
 We decided on a six-part bundle including:

-We kicked off the season with our fan survey (which you can still take!)
-The survey asks about twenty fun questions related to baseball – from what you like most about the sport to whether or not you have a lucky article of clothing.
+We kicked off the season with our fan survey.
+It asks about twenty fun questions related to baseball – from what you like most about the sport to whether or not you have a lucky article of clothing.

 To encourage participation, we offered a prize of a $50 gift card to three lucky entrants.
 Plus, since we’re collecting email registration, we could email participants to announce new aspects of our baseball campaign.